RISE Sleep Tracker

 Reviewed by

 • To find out exactly how much sleep you need, use the RISE app.
 RISE can also guide you through good sleep habits to help you get enough shut-eye each night.
+Reach out to a doctor if you’re still struggling to get enough sleep.

 Whether you’re getting five hours of sleep because of a busy work schedule or a teething toddler, you’re — most likely — not getting enough sleep.

 Below, we’ll dive into whether five hours of sleep is enough (spoiler: it’s not!) and what happens when you don’t get enough sleep.
-Plus, we’ll share how the RISE app can calculate how much sleep you really need at night and make getting enough shut-eye easier.
+Plus, we’ll share how the RISE app can calculate how much sleep you really need and make getting enough shut-eye easier.

 Is 5 Hours of Sleep Enough?